 The tested system is an educational web application.
 Using this app, you can find the correct name and prompt the correct pronunciation of this name, which is crucial in a multicultural university environment.
-Therefore, the return of search results and rendering the name is of critical importance for this app.
+Therefore, the return of search results and rendering the name is critical for this app.

 Our goal was to examine the authentication system and its potential limits.
-Users log in to the app with their credentials and it causes sending signals to an API.
+Users log in to the app with their credentials, and it causes sending signals to an API.

 Our goal was to have precise information on the load capacity rather than doing an approximate evaluation of the system’s capability to endure the load.
 Further tests and monitoring will be based on these findings.

 Data storage was powered by an open-source database Influx DB.
 We applied Graphana for visualization.
-Metrics for the app’s infrastructure were processed with the help of Kubernetes, New Relic, and Sumo logic (the latter is used for both storing and collecting data).
+Metrics for the app’s infrastructure were processed with the help of Kubernetes, New Relic, and Sumo logic (the latter is used for storing and collecting data).